-The Regional Research Institute at West Virginia University is an internationally recognized center for the advancement of Regional Science – an interdisciplinary field at the intersection of geography, economics, and planning.
+The Regional Research Institute at West Virginia University is an internationally recognized center for the advancement of regional science – an interdisciplinary field at the intersection of geography, economics, and planning.
 Regional scientists use quantitative methods and mathematical models to study economic and social phenomena at regional levels.

 contact us to explore the possibilities of becoming a member of our regional